krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

    tag.
 In this step we are also embedding `NEXT_PUBLIC_` env variables as they need to be present in [build time](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).
 2. Push tags
-3. Tell cloud run to use just tagged docker image with next.js application
+3. Tell cloud run to use just the tagged docker image with next.js application

-Note about yaml naming convention - we currently have two cloudbuilds in repo so it wont cost us much to have them in top root folder but as a rule of thumb if there will be 3 or 4 such files e.g. one to deploy to stage and one to prod we are going to put those files inside `cloudbuild` folder instead.
+Note about yaml naming convention - we currently have two cloudbuilds in repo, so it doesn't cost us much to have them in top root folder, but as a rule of thumb, if there are 3 or 4 such files e.g. one to deploy to stage and one to production, it's better to put those files inside `cloudbuild` folder instead.

 ## Summary

-In this blog post I shared a few thoughts about using Google Cloud with Next.js:
+This blog post was about a few thoughts on how to setup Google Cloud with Next.js:

 - works almost out of the box based on [next.js example](https://github.com/vercel/next.js/tree/canary/examples/with-docker) & [YouTube walkthrough](https://www.youtube.com/watch?v=Pd2tVxhFnO4).
 You can add small adjustments like in section above.
-- google cloud build & run also works fine - and I my opinion it is the fastest way of deploying images as you work in one environment with building images & deploying them.
+- google cloud build & run also works fine - it is the fastest way of deploying images as you work in one environment that is responsible for building images & deploying them.
 One thing for DevOps people is to move cloud build & run configurations into something like terraform.
   For this one stay tuned for next blog post.